Pholisa-Fatyela/bootcamp/pages/variables_intro.md

 `var` is a variable it's content & type can change over time.
 `const` is a constant value and can't change once defined.

 > Create a file called `var_const.js` in your function_intro folder.
 Put this code snippet in there and run it using `node var_const.js`.
-Make sure you understan what the code is doing if not add a question to the QQ.
+Make sure you understand what the code is doing if not add a question to the QQ.

 ```javascript